 Do you remember the first date you ever went on?
 I do, and not because it was full of memorable moments that marked the beginning of a great romance.
 The part I remember most is running off to the bathroom to call all my friends until one of them finally picked up to tell me what in the world I should talk about next.
 Of course, I now understand that a date usually goes well if the chemistry is right and my question-asking ability isn't the cure-all for an awkward match.
 But it would've helped to have some ideas up my sleeve to ease the lulls in conversation.

 Even though it can be boring to ask run-of-the-mill questions, you have to start somewhere, and the basics aren't a bad place to do so.
-Once you know more about their background, you'll be able to guide the conversation to more interesting places.
+Once you know more about your date's background, you'll be able to guide the conversation to more interesting places.

 - How do you spend your days?